rreusser/trains-and-trails/src/pages/ohlone-wilderness-trail/index.md

 <span data-behavior="conclusion"></span>

-All in all, the Ohlone Wilderness Trail was every bit as stunning as I expected it would be.
-What I didn't expect though is that carrying a few pounds of water would take such a toll on my legs and back.
+All in all, the Ohlone Wilderness Trail was every bit as stunning as I hoped it would be.

+What I didn't expect is that carrying a few pounds of water would take such a toll on my legs and back.
 One thing I'd do significantly better in the future would be to bring a water filter.
 Part of me isn't eager to start looking for water spigots and messing around with water filters in the middle of a run, but another part of me—my legs, in particular—thinks it would more than offset the cost of carrying liquids on such a lengthy run.

+I would *love* to run this trail again with a water filter, maybe even just sacrificing my principles, driving to the trailhead at Lake Del Valle, and getting picked up at Misson Peak or even Sunol.